top of page

 TL;DR: a timeless taste that evolved with every moment

 As someone who gravitates toward the higher rye mashbill from Four Roses (OB's), I am floored by this pick.
 My third tasting was by far the most enjoyable, suggesting this bottle will be a powerhouse of flavors with time.
-As a result, I did not rate it a 5 due to its long-term potential.
-But given the beautiful evolution I experienced in just three tastings, I wouldn't be surprised if this ends up as a 5 in a few months.
+Given the beautiful evolution I experienced in just three tastings, I am pleased to say this rating went from a 4.5 to a 5 within a few short months, a prediction I had anticipated coming true upon first posting this review.
 Get yours while you still can!

 Jes Smyth - Pu